HugCls/GHRM/README.md

 # GHRM

-2024-08-13: "The fear of death follows from the fear of life.
-A man who lives fully is prepared to die at any time." - Mark Twain
+2024-08-14: "It's easier to go down a hill than up it but the view is much better at the top." - Henry Ward Beecher